Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

+Our first step is to quantify the forward model: ring convolution.
 Simulating the blurring operation of an imaging system is a critical part of image deblurring.
-By mathematically specifying the forward model of the system, we can then invert it in order to obtain the desired deblurring algorithm.
+By mathematically specifying the forward model of the system, we can then invert it to obtain the desired deblurring algorithm.
 When a system is space invariant, the forward model is a simple convolution operation.
 For space-varying systems, however, we must account for the changes in the PSF across the FoV.
-The brute force approach for doing so would superimpose the PSFs at each pixel in the image to compute the 'true blur', at the cost of long compute times.
-However, when the system is rotationally symmetric (i.e., varies only radially), ring convolution is an equivalent operation to the brute force method, but runs much quicker---on the order of seconds---even for image sizes upward of $512 \times 512$.
+The brute-force approach for doing so would superimpose weighted PSFs at each pixel in the image to compute the \lq true blur\rq, at the cost of long compute times.
+However, when the system is rotationally symmetric (i.e., varies only radially), ring convolution is an equivalent operation to the brute-force method, but runs much quicker---less than a second---even for image sizes upward of $512 \times 512$.
 To verify, we blur each test image using spatially-varying PSFs rendered from a randomly chosen set of Seidel coefficients.
-We treat the 'true blur' as ground truth and compare the error maps for both traditional LSI convolution and our ring convolution.
-As expected, traditional convolution results in errors near the edges of the FoV, whereas ring convolution produces accurate blur across the entire image (Fig.~\ref{fig:2}a).
-We can quantify the severity of the spatial variance by calculating the norm of the off-axis Seidel coefficients; in Fig.~\ref{fig:2}b we see that the error for traditional convolution increases approximately linearly with this aberration magnitude.
+We treat the true blur as ground truth and compare the error maps for both standard LSI convolution and our ring convolution.
+As expected, standard convolution results in errors near the edges of the FoV, whereas ring convolution produces accurate blur across the entire image (Fig.~\ref{fig:2}a).
+We can quantify the aberration magnitude by calculating the norm of the off-axis Seidel coefficients; in Fig.~\ref{fig:2}b we see that the error for standard convolution increases approximately linearly with this aberration magnitude.
 In contrast, ring convolution continues to produce an accurate blur, independent of the strength of the aberrations.
-In Fig.~\ref{fig:2}c, we compare compute times for these forward models, showing that our ring convolution method is significantly faster than the other exact method (true blur).
+In Fig.~\ref{fig:2}c, we compare compute times for these forward models, showing that our ring convolution method is nearly four orders of magnitude faster than the other exact method (true blur) for a megapixel-sized image.